-^{A-4} Covariate Set 1 was created by identifying health conditions using the Agency for Health Research and Quality (AHRQ) Clinical Classification Software (CCS) categories.
-Certain CCS categories were grouped together in the final covariate selection based on characteristics of the Health Home population and clinical relevance (e.g., the CCS category for "diabetes mellitus without complications" and "diabetes mellitus with complications" were grouped together in the Diabetes health condition covariate). ^{A-5} Covariate Set 2 was based on CCS arounings from the Mayor et al. (2021) paper.
+A-4 Covariate Set 1 was created by identifying health conditions using the Agency for Health Research and Quality (AHRQ) Clinical Classification Software (CCS) categories.
+Certain CCS categories were grouped together in the final covariate selection based on characteristics of the Health Home population and clinical relevance (e.g., the CCS category for "diabetes mellitus without complications" and "diabetes mellitus with complications" were grouped together into the Diabetes health condition covariate).

 A-5 Covariate Set 2 was based on CCS groupings from the Mayer et al. (2021) paper.

 Mayer V, Mijanovich T, Egorova N, et al. Impact of New York State's Health Home program on access to care among patients with diabetes.
-BMJ Open Diab Res Care 2021;9:e002204. doi:10.1136/ bmjdrc-2021-002204
+BMJ Open Diab Res Care 2021;9:e002204. doi:10.1136/bmjdrc-2021-002204